smanolloff/qwop-gym/README.md

 The below list highlights some areas in which the project could use some
 improvements:

-* connection errors with the websocket server are non-recoverable and terminate any running learning process.
 * exception handling in `server.py`'s `_start()` method is flawed as the code simply hangs in case of a browser start error (eg. wrong path).
 * the OS puts some pretty rough restrictions on the web browser's rendering as